AdamJohnson64/RenderToy/README.md

 - Reusability.
   - Parts of this can be a tooling platform for trying other things.
   - Split out controls (etc) for the express purpose of simple reuse.

-I'm not touching on OpenCL, DirectCompute or CUDA, but I won't rule it out.